Cryptodog/cryptodog/README.md

 # Cryptodog

-Cryptodog is a community fork of the **original**, browser-based encrypted chat app, [Cryptocat](https://web.archive.org/web/20151217150336/https://crypto.cat/).
+Cryptodog is a community-developed fork of the original Cryptocat browser extension, which was [discontinued in February 2016](https://web.archive.org/web/20160225040533/https://crypto.cat/).

 We offer two things: